reallyblaised/snakemake-tutorial/README.md

 ```bash
 $ snakemake --cores --until <rule_name> [--forceall]
 ```
-allow you to run the pipeline from and until a specific rule in the DAG.
+allow you to run the pipeline from and until a specific rule in the DAG, respectively.

 ## A slightly more complex pipeline